 Is your energy job safe?

 A couple of days ago I had a conversation with a trader friend who has migrated into the consulting business.
-His journey was the result of a bit of involuntary arm twisting to be sure as this was not what he had planned for in his life, but the job market for traders is generally not really stellar anymore.
+His journey was the result of a bit of involuntary arm twisting to be sure as this was not what he had planned for in his life, but the job market for traders is generally not stellar anymore.

-My friend confessed to me that he had originally migrated into working for utility companies as he then thought that even if pay there is much less – at least he would have job security.
+My friend confessed to me that he had originally migrated into working for utility companies as he then thought that even if the pay there is much less – at least he would have job security.
 He turned out to be wrong.

-I was however much, much less inclined to have my safe bread and butter at any company than my friend and on the contrary was very willing to do something entirely new in order to get some oomph going back into my work life.
+I was however much, much less inclined to have my safe bread and butter at any company than my friend and on the contrary was very willing to do something entirely new to get some oomph going back into my work life.

 Back to the job market.

-Try the same today and there are armies of traders that will kick in your front door in order to work for you and their demands will not be stellar anymore.
+Try the same today and there are armies of traders that will kick in your front door to work for you and their demands will not be stellar anymore.
 That was quick – and it sends shivers down the spine of a lot of screen professionals.

 But it goes much, much further.
 Traders will disappear as technology does them away and because the market is changing beyond recognition.
-We find out the hard way that computers do a better job at comparing indices and that humans simply don’t have what it takes to make a cut in the Nanosecond world.
+We find out the hard way that computers do a better job at comparing indices and that humans simply don’t have what it takes to cut it in the Nanosecond world.
 But the transformation is much, much deeper than this.

 It was assumed that the indices comparing jobs would be gone anyhow but that there is always some human recluse that would not be conquered by computers yet as it’s too complex – at least not for some time.
 It just seems that the transformation is much faster and deeper than we all assumed as yesterday’s exotic contracts are today’s research object and tomorrow’s normal.
 Computer programs have a way to deal with the irrational.